 Home robbery statistics are no fun at all.

 Every year, burglars hit 2.5 million Americans, meaning that every 13 seconds someone becomes a burglary victim.
 Considering that most landlords try their best to protect their property and their tenants' belongings, the overall number of home invasions is huge.
 Installing solid core doors and high-quality windows, as well as installing an alarm system, are a must, because doors and windows are common entry points for criminals.
 However, in order to prevent any type of robbery, door locks and double-sided deadbolts aren't enough.
 Keep in mind that more than 77% of all crimes are related to property crimes.
 That's why additional precautions should be taken to maximize the security level of your rental properties.
-The easiest and most effective way is to use landscape design for security purposes.
+The easiest and most effective way is to use landscape design for physical security purposes.

 Add some lights.